nwoltman/Firebolt/CONTRIBUTING.md

 ### Code

 Please attempt to match the code style already in the code base.
-Some things to note are that single quotes (`'`) are used for strings, browser code (in `src/` and `test/`) is indented with tab characters with a tab width of 4 spaces, and Node code is indented with spaces with a tab width of 2 spaces.
+Some things to note are that single quotes (`'`) are used for strings, browser code (in `src/` and `test/`) is indented with tab characters with a tab width of 4 spaces, and Node code (in `Gruntfile.js` and `build/`) is indented with spaces with a tab width of 2 spaces.

 When fixing bugs and adding features, when appropriate please: